Antique Colt SAA Cavalry Revolver

 This Colt single action army is in overall very good to fine condition.
 It shows about 95% old nickel applied over the original military finish.
 Also, the ejector housing was left the original military blue.
 Most likey, the carved pearl grips were added at the same time, replacing the original inspected wood grips.
 These grips are beautifully accomplished and fit perfectly.
 Lastly, the bore is very good.

 The markings are sharp and include all inspection and proof marks.
 The “U.S.” on the frame has been obliterated but is still faintly visible.
 All serial numbers match and all parts are original, with the exception of the cylinder pin screw.
 All the screws are good with undamaged slots.
 Also, the screws are the original military blue finish.

 The gun was likely “liberated” from the U.S. Cavalry at which time the nickel plating and pearl grips were added.

 The bottom of the frame is marked “LD” for Louis Draper (assistant to inspector John T. Cleveland) and is identical to the one pictured in “A Study of the Colt SAA”, by Graham, Kopec and Moore, page 219.
 The underside of the barrel is marked “JTC”, for John T. Cleveland, and “P”.
 In addition, all serial numbers match with 1951 on the barrel, under the ejector housing and the cylinder.
 Also, “JTC” and “P” are on the cylinder.
 A Colt letter is included indicating delivery to the U.S. Government Inspector at the Colt plant, Nov.
 11, 1876.

-A rare opportunity to acquire hard to find U.S. Contract SAA with an interesting and colorful historical past.
+A rare opportunity to acquire a hard to find U.S. Contract Single Action Army.

-Clarks Antiques Firearms – Antique Colt SAA Revolver – Price $11,500.00
+Clarks Antiques Firearms – Antique Colt SAA Cavalry Revolver – Price $11,500.00